f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Monitoring -> Log Settings
 -------------------------------

-Under **System Monitoring > Log Settings** you may add remote log servers for the F5OS system controllers, specify if the system hostname should be included in the remote logs, and setup certifcates, keys, and CAs for secure logging.
+Under **System Monitoring > Log Settings** you may add remote log servers for the F5OS system controllers, specify if the system hostname should be included in the remote logs, and setup certificates, keys, and CAs for secure logging.

 .. image:: images/initial_setup_of_velos_system_controllers/image30.png
   :align: center